AP-94/SFSymbols/README.md

 ## **License**

 This project is licensed under the MIT License.
+See file [here](https://github.com/AP-94/SFSymbols/blob/main/LICENSE).

 ---